The-JC/FanCo/README.md

 7. Run the following command to compile the program and flash it to the microcontroller: ```make flash```
 8. Repeat the previous steps for every other microcontroller only changing the I2C address.

+>**NOTE:** Currently only a USBasp programmer is the supported.
+We´re are working on supporting other programmer types like ArduinoISP.
+If you can't wait, you could also flash the binaries manualy using avrdude.

 ### III.
 Cabling
 - Connect the rotary encoder, slave(s) and the display to the Raspberry Pi following the below scheme.